 LANE, George S.

 LANE, George Sherman.
-Clio, Iowa 28.9.1902 — Chapel Hill, NC 18.9.1981.
+Clio, co.
+Wayne, Iowa 28.9.1902 — Chapel Hill, NC 18.9.1981.
 U.S. Linguist, Scholar of Germanic, IE, Celtic and Tocharian.
 Professor in Chapel Hill.
-Son of Franklin Gabriel L., a farmer, and Clara Jane Stuart.
+Son of Franklin Gabriel Lane, a farmer, and Clara Jane Stuart.
 Educated at local school and State University of Iowa (B.A.
 1926 in Comparative Philology, A.M.
 1927 in English).
 In 1927–28 American-Scandinavian Foundation Fellow at University of Iceland, in 1928–29 American Field Service Fellow at Paris University, studying under Benveniste, Lévi, Vendryes and Meillet, in 1929–30 University Fellow at University of Chicago (L. Bloomfield and C. D. Buck).
 Ph.D.
 1930 University of Chicago (Buck).
 In 1930–34 Research Associate in Comparative Philology at University of Chicago, in 1934–37 Assistant Professor of Sanskrit and Comparative Philology at Catholic University of America in Washington D.C.
 Then at University of North Carolina in Chapel Hill: 1937–43 Associate Professor, 1943–50 Professor and 1950–72 Kenan Professor of Germanic and Comparative Linguistics.
-In 1952–55 Chairman of dept. of Germanic Languages.
+In 1952–55 Chairman of Dept. of Germanic Languages.
 In 1956–57 visiting Professor at Oslo University.
 Retired in 1972.
-Married 1927 Colette Resweber, children.
+Married 1927 Colette Marie Resweber (1899–1984), children (Eugene N. Lane, 1936–2007, Professor of Classical Philology).

-Lane’s main interests were Germanic linguistics, especially Icelandic, IE and Celtic linguistics, especially Tocharian.
+Lane’s main interests were Germanic linguistics, IE and Celtic linguistics, especially Icelandic and Tocharian.
 Also taught Indo-Iranian and Anatolian languages.

 Publications: Words for clothing in the principal indo-european languages.
 44 p.
 Language dissertations 9.
 Baltimore, MD 1931.